Have Your Say - Speaking at the Planning and Regulatory Committee

 8. Can I circulate photographs or other material at the meeting?

 The committee will not accept or consider any additional written materials or other evidence submitted by speakers.
-Such submissions must be sent to the Planning Manager well before the meeting so that the committee can be told of the content and have officer advice.
+Such submissions must be sent to the Planning Development Team well before the meeting, so that the committee can be told of the content and have officer advice.

 9. Can I speak on more than one occasion on the same application?

-In most cases, no. Occasionally the decision on an application is deferred to a later meeting.
-If the item is deferred after the public have spoken, there will be no public speaking allowed when the application comes back to the committee, unless the application has been significantly amended or there is a gap of six months or more between meetings.
-If either of these two circumstances arises those wishing to speak will need to register afresh, and previous speakers can speak again.
+In most cases, no. If an application is deferred after public speaking and has been significantly amended or there is a gap of six months or more between meetings then those wishing to speak will need to register afresh, and previous speakers can speak again.

 If an item is deferred, either before the meeting, or at the meeting before public speaking and any debate has taken place, then the right to speak will still exist when the application is reported to the committee.
-The list of speakers will be carried forward to the meeting the application is reported back to.
-Those on the list will be contacted in writing and asked to confirm whether or not they still wish to speak.
+The list of speakers will be carried forward to the meeting the application is reported back to and they will be contacted in writing and asked to confirm whether or not they still wish to speak.